Estelope/FurEver/capstone-proposal.md

 List the absolute minimum features the project requires to meet this purpose or goal:

-- frontend ui preferably smooth that is presentable and querys  at least one API.
+- frontend ui preferably smooth that is presentable and querys a TBD API.
 -Integration with reliable API that has updated animal adoption listings.
 Petfinder for devs is best canidate atm but considering others if not multiple at once.
 Has good documention!

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.